tiagopiai/Simple-Processor-with-Structural-Approach/README.md

 # Simple Processor

 This is a Simple Processor with Structural Approach designed in VHDL.
+This code was implemented in Xilinx software.
 ![alt text](Structure.PNG "Simple Processor Structure")

 Used components: